mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 authentication there, and the provider redirects back to the app, where the user is now authenticated.

-minimum.
-There are plenty of articles on the internet that let you understand this topic with a desired level of depth.
+If you need to, you can look up more information on OAuth online, where you will find plenty of articles this topic with a desired level of depth.

 ## What’s Auth.js